sveltejs/eslint-plugin-svelte3/README.md

 ### `svelte3/compiler-options`

 Most compiler options do not affect the validity of compiled components, but a couple of them can.
-If you are compiling to custom elements, or otherwise need to control how the plugin compiles the components it's linting, you can use this setting.
+If you are compiling to custom elements, or for some other reason need to control how the plugin compiles the components it's linting, you can use this setting.

 This can be an object of compiler options or a function that accepts a file path and returns an object of compiler options.